Why Commission The House Shop for a Tenant Reference?

 Referencing a Tenant Starts on the Phone

-Before you put your property up for rent, you should already have an idea or profile of the type of tenant you want to rent it to.
+Before you put your property up , you should already have an idea or profile of the type of tenant you want to rent it to.
 For instance, you can decide you want someone who is gainfully employed or someone receiving housing benefits.
 You will also need to decide if you are willing to accept pets in your property, and the conditions that may make you change your mind.
 These are just a few of the details that can influence your choice of tenant.

 How do you know if the tenant meets these requirements?
 The process of tenant referencing starts on the phone the moment a prospective tenant calls to make an enquiry about the property.
 Before this time, it’s be a good idea to have some form of template questions to ask.
 A few examples are: